Yes, information can be provided for individual properties or larger areas of land.

 You can access information about flood risk on the Environment Agency website and information on land-use designations and protected sites on the Defra MAGIC interactive map website.

 These reports show current and previous land use, which has the potential to cause contamination, within a given search area.
-The report comes with a cover letter which describes our approach for dealing with contaminated land, including how we’ve gone about identifying, prioritising and inspecting sites.
+The report includes information on our approach for dealing with contaminated land, including how we’ve gone about identifying, prioritising and inspecting sites.

 How much does it cost?